Document Research Database Installation Instructions (Docker)

 -

 The database can be restored on the same or on another server by extracting the backup archive.
-If done on another server, run the docker build command as shown above to crate the drdb image again.
 If a 'volume' directory is present (as in this backup/restore scenario, the existing database and configuration will be used!

 TLS/SSL encryption